[Note: This post was originally published in April 2025 and last updated in September 2025]

 Spoiler alert: that did not happen.

 The first few days were quiet.
 It took time for people to discover the template.
 But eventually, sales did start coming in, and more importantly, they haven’t stopped since.
-In fact, my first template is still my best-selling one by far, even accounting for the fact that it’s been up there longer than the others.
+In fact, my first template: PursePulse, was my best-selling template by far until July 2025, when it was overtaken by a new one: ImagenAI.

 Now, I know people usually want to see the numbers, so here are a few I feel comfortable sharing:

-- My best-seller has over 40 sales, and my lowest-seller has had just 4.
+- My best-seller had over 40 sales, and my lowest-seller had just 4.

-- I’ve seen a noticeable increase in traffic to my website from people looking for well-designed templates outside of the Webflow Marketplace.
+- I’ve seen a noticeable increase in traffic to my website, blog, and newsletter.

 The 2 biggest misconceptions about selling Webflow templates